Zhongbf/typora/英文/Peppa Pig 第一季.md

 I am going to stay awake and see the Tooth Fairy.
 I’m not going to sleep...

 The Tooth Fairy has arrived.
 But Peppa is asleep.
 Hello, Peppa.

 Would you like this coin in return for your tooth?

 What a nice, clean tooth.
 Thank you, Peppa, Goodnight.
 Peppa, George, wake up.
 It’s morning.

 I wasn’t asleep!
 Did the Tooth Fairy come?
 No!
 Let’s take a look under your pillow.

-Lool!
+Look!
 Peppa!
-The Tooth Fairy has been and she’s left you a coin!
+The Tooth Fairy has been（来过、去过） and she’s left you a coin!

 Hurry!
 You fell asleep, didn’t you?

 Well, matbe I fell asleep just for a little bit...
 Next time,  I will stay awake, and I will see the Tooth Fairy!